CloudyAnt/Qfig/README.md

 - Run `qfig config` to configure extra enabled commands, prefer text editor, etc.
 - Run `qcmds local edit` to write only-in-this-device commands.

-*Any changes will be effective in new sessions.
+*Any new changes will be effective in new sessions.
 To make it effective immidiately by running command `rezsh` in zsh or `. $profile` in powershell.*